What are Anesthesia Errors?

 - Failure to properly administer oxygen during surgery

-- Failure to properly monitor the patient under anesthesia
+- Failing to properly monitor the patient under anesthesia

-- Failure to prevent anesthesia interactions with prescription medication drugs
+- Not preventing anesthesia interactions with prescription medication drugs

-- Failure to properly instruct patients prior to anesthesia
+- Not properly instructing patients prior to anesthesia

 - Failure to follow up with post-surgical care